First Aid: Cuts

 If Your Child:

 - has a body part, such as a fingertip, that is cut off.
 Put the part that was cut off in a sealed plastic bag right away.
-Dunk the bag in a container with ice water.
+Put the bag in a container with ice water.

 - is bleeding so much that bandages are becoming soaked with blood